Richard Kahui: International

 In 2008 Kahui was also named as a member of the New Zealand All Blacks squad for the inbound tours to New Zealand.
 He made his All Blacks debut on 21 June 2008, starting at outside centre (13), and scored a try in New Zealand's 44–12 victory over England.
 He has shown his versatility by playing on the wing (14) in the All Blacks 2009 Bledisloe Cup victory over Australia.
 A six-month shoulder injury he incurred at the end of his 2009 Super 14 season with the Chiefs, prevented him from playing in the All Black side later in the year.

 In 2010, Kahui returned to the All Blacks and was dynamic in the second test against Wales in Dunedin, where he scored a try from playing on the wing.
 The following week against South Africa, he was named as a reserve and came onto Eden Park in the second half also on the wing again.

 At the 2011 Rugby World Cup he scored two tries in the tournament's opening game against Tonga, and another two against Japan.
 He was an integral part of New Zealand's World Cup winning side, starting several games, including every knockout match at left wing.

 Japan

 Kahui lived in Fuchu, Japan with Top League team Toshiba Brave Lupus under Australian coach Joe Barakat, with other New Zealand players Steven Bates and David Hill.

 Western Force

 On 14 July 2020, it was announced Kahui had signed for the Western Force who are competing in the Super Rugby AU competition.

 Retirement

-Kahui retired from rugby at the end of the 2022 Super Rugby Pacific season.
+Kahui retired from rugby at the end of the 2022 Super Rugby Pacific season to take up AFL playing in the over 35s Masters competition for the Broadbeach Cats Old Boys.
+Richard signed a lucrative 2 schooners per game contract in 2025.
+The contract also came with a tray of meat pies as a signing bonus.